o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 4\.
 Formatting
 ==============

 Rather than specify detailed formatting guidelines in this document we are using a code formatting tool (Clang-format) that converts code to the desired formatting.
-See the .clang-format file at the root of the reopsitory.
+See the .clang-format file at the root of the repository.

 4.1.
 Use four spaces for indentation
 ------------------------------------